All categories

 Rumsfeld's Rule

-The notion that "you go to war with the army you have, not the army that you wish to have."
+The pragmatic principle that "you go to war with the army you have, not the army you wish you had."
+Act with what's available rather than waiting for ideal conditions.

 EverydayConcepts.io